charlotean/worldwideweb/README.md

 # worldwideweb
-World's First Website activity assigned to us to demonstrate our basic html skill.
+World's First Website activity assigned to Kodego Batch WD57P as one of our mini projects to demonstrate our basic HTML skill.